teleivo/cs143/assignments/PA5J/README.md

 ## TODO

-* up to now I ran my generator with the reference tool chain: run only my implementation in the `my` case in test.sh
-  * why is my semantic analysis not working with my parser/lexer?
 * does Cool support closures?
 * how to get the example programs to do something useful?
 They did not even have a main before I added one
-* fix main README.md todos

 ## Limitations and improvements